 You probably won’t meet many people who can let go of the idea that quitting sugar is a good thing, at least until they have become noticeably unwell.
-Even then it can be difficult for them to let go of the illusion that sugar restriction once really helped.
+Even then it can be difficult to let go of what is commonly an illusion, that sugar restriction once really helped.

-Without a contextual understanding of why a person might feel better (or look better) when they restrict certain foods, it can easily seem to make sense to conclude that it’s as simple as – ‘I quit sugar, I feel great, and this is going to last.’
+Without a contextual understanding of why a person might feel better (or look better) when they restrict certain foods, it can easily seem logocal to conclude that it’s as simple as – ‘I quit sugar, I feel great, and this is going to last.’